CeylonSpecial/calculator/README.md

 About:
 This was my fifth and final project of the Foundations portion of The Odin Project.

+Assignment:
-The assignment was to put together all the HTML, CSS and JavaScript skills I had learned from Foundations and create an on-screen calculator web app.
+Put together all the HTML, CSS and JavaScript skills I learned from Foundations and create an on-screen calculator web app

 Objectives:
 -create functions for basic math operators